jemunro/wehi-nextflow-training/module_2/README.md

 * See https://www.nextflow.io/docs/latest/process.html#directives for all available directives

 ### **Exercise 2.2**
-1. Add the following directives to `INDEX` to specify the cpu and memory resources required by you process.
+1. Add the following directives to `INDEX` to specify the cpu and memory resources required by the process.
     ```nextflow
     memory '2 GB'
     cpus 1